 One of the things about depression, is that you end up in pretty negative thinking patterns.
 One thought can spark another and another and before you know it you’ve spiralled into a deep dark hole where everything feels completely shit.

-I am guilty of this a lot of the time, but especially when my depression is at its worst.
-For me, I end up comparing myself and my life now to, well, literally everything.
+When my depression is at its worst I end up comparing myself and my life now to, well, literally everything.
 I compare myself to other people, to how they look, what they are doing with their lives and how seemingly happy they are (the joys of social media).
 I even compare myself to myself.
 To the past when I (falsely) perceive myself as being happier, when I weighed less and when my life felt generally more exciting.

 The irony of that being, I was never actually happier during any of those times.
 I always had extremely poor self image, regardless of how much I weighed.
 I suffered from depression whilst I was travelling the World.
 It’s very easy to look back through rose tinted glasses and see only the good times, forgetting about the times when I would have complete breakdowns.
 I know all this.
 But when my depression is in full force, it’s all too easy to forget.